Venue Safety & Security Committee

 Alex Keen, ETCP

-Russell Read, CFE; CMP
+Russell Read, CVE; CMP

-Denise Zigler, CFE
+Denise Zigler, CVE

 The Venue Safety & Security Committee represents and advocates for safety and security interests of the venue management industry to encourage and equip professionals in the discipline of life safety and security operations and management.